shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 # Refill

 At level 15, you can replenish your spell points.
 As a bonus action, regain spell points equal to your current health.
 Once you use this feature, you can’t do so again until you finish a short or long rest.

+# Reality Command

+At level 20, you can rally your energy into one big spell.
+When you add two or more Bond Affinity options to a spell, you may choose to ignore the spell point cost of the Bond Affinity options, and pay only the spell’s spell point cost.

+Once you use this feature, you must finish a long rest before you can use it again.

 # Bending Styles